rwth-acis/awgs-service/README.md

 This README includes documentation on the following tasks:

-1. starting a development server
+1. Running AWGS Service
-2. packaging a deployable version
+2. Building AWGS Service from Source

 __IMPORTANT__: both tasks require Apache Maven 2.x as main build tool.
 Not all tasks will work with Apache Maven 3.x!

-## Starting a development server
+## Running AWGS Service

 ### Prepare database (only once)